PETraining/ClinicCare/Download.md

 List all remote branches on origin.
 Identify which ones look like they belong to the other four teams, not ours.

+Here are the real branches per feature - please ignore all other branches for this entire session:
+F1-Appointments
+F2-InsuranceEligibility
+F3-DiagnosticLab
+F4-Pharmacy-Ann
+F5.2-imp

+For each of those branches, fetch it and show me the real diff on gateway/main.py compared to main.
+Then compare that against our own planned change to gateway/main.py — does a genuine collision exist in the actual code, not just in what was planned?